 I. THE NEW YEAR

-TAX RELIEF TO VICTIMS OF HURRICANE HARVEY, IRMA AND MARIA
+TAX RELIEF TO VICTIMS OF HURRICANE FLORENCE AND MICHAEL

-Have your employees complete all appropriate election forms for 401(k) deferrals, flex plan contributions, etc., for 2018 in writing, in accordance with each plan’s provisions, before January 1, 2018.
+Have your employees complete all appropriate election forms for 401(k) deferrals, flex plan contributions, etc., for 2019 in writing and in accordance with each plan’s provisions, before January 1, 2019.

-If you have any employees who are claiming exemption from taxes, you must get a Form W-4 signed by them by February 15, 2018 to continue exemption from withholding for 2018.
+If you have any employees who are claiming an exemption from taxes, you must get a Form W-4 signed by them by February 15, 2019 to continue the exemption from withholding for 2019.
 IRS regulations require employers to notify their employees to file a new Form W-4 for any changes to their withholding status.
-It is also advisable to verify that you have a valid Form W-4 for each employee, and that your payroll service is withholding based on the proper exemptions.
+Verify that you have a valid Form W-4 for each employee, and that your payroll service is withholding based on the proper exemptions.

-The Social Security Administration will continue to send letters when employee social security numbers on Forms W-2 do not match its records.
+The Social Security Administration will continue to send letters when employee social security numbers on Forms W-2 do not match their records.
 Employers can verify social security numbers of employees at www.ssa.gov/bso.

 Employers should take care not to use an Individual Taxpayer Identification Number (ITIN) that may have been assigned to certain nonresident and resident aliens.
 Only a social security number can be used for employment purposes.